Liuzhe30/ukb_anxiety_prs/README.md

 ```

 ## PRSice cmds
 We use [PRSice-2](https://github.com/choishingwan/PRSice) to generate PRS scores.
-The cmds used are as follows:
+The cmds used are as follows (with R version 4.0):
 ```
 Rscript PRSice.R --dir . \
     --prsice bin/PRSice \